Christopher Morel Player Props: Cubs vs. Reds

 Christopher Morel At The Plate

-- Morel has picked up an RBI in 45.2% of his games this season, with more than one RBI in 21.0% of his games.
-He has also produced three or more runs in six contests.
+- Morel has driven in a run in 29 games this season (46.0%), including 13 games with more than one RBI (20.6%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.